-For centuries glass has been valued for its visual and tactile properties which has allowed for the creation of many beautiful objects.
-Our conversation today, in our VIP creative lounge will explore today’s modern craftsman and artists work with the medium to achieve outstanding results and how they have added studio glass art as new dimension to fine art
+For centuries glass has been valued for its visual and tactile properties, allowing for the creation of many beautiful objects.
+Our conversation in our VIP creative lounge today will explore today’s modern artisans and artists’ work with the medium to achieve outstanding results and how they have added studio glass art as a new dimension to fine Art.

 The Story of Glass Art

-Glass is made by melting a mixture of sand and an alkali.
-The first glass vessels were made in the Near East in about 1600 BC.
-The brightly coloured glass was opaque and was used to make small bottles, jars and jugs by coating a clay core with molten glass, then adding trails of colour.
-This glass was regarded as an artificial precious stone which only the rich could afford.
+Glass is made by melting a mixture of sand and alkali—the Near East’s first glass vessels were produced in about 1600 BC.
+The brightly coloured glass was opaque and was used to make small bottles, jars, and jugs by coating a clay core with molten glass and then adding trails of colour.
+This glass was considered a precious artificial stone that only the rich could afford.

 David Flower Glass Art

-I am proud to welcome our next guest known to us as the award-winning artist for our theme “NEW WORKS” in August – David Flower contemporary glass artist.
-I am pleased David that you could join us in our VIP CREATIVE LOUNGE for an exclusive interview.
+I am proud to welcome our next guest, known to us as the award-winning artist for our theme “NEW WORKS” in August – David Flower, a contemporary glass artist.
+I am pleased, David, that you could join us in our VIP CREATIVE LOUNGE for an exclusive interview.

 Q1.
 Sunil – What’s the first artwork you completed that you can remember?

-David – The first piece of work that I remember making that actually had something to say was a piece of ceramics when I was aged 13.
-I don’t remember the thinking behind the concept very well, teenage angst seems to be the most likely culprit, but I can describe the piece of work: I sculpted my hand and forearm in clay, in the palm of my hand was my ideal house – complete in every detail.
-The hand rose up from a beach scene and hundreds of steps are carved into the wrist and forearm, however the steps do not actually make it to the outstretched palm.
-Down at the base of the forearm a train is disappearing into a tunnel in the forearm, coming from the ocean side and reappears on the beach side as an ocean liner scattering the beach goers.
-The other kids in the class were making pots and bowls with pretty pictures glazed into them whilst I sculpted an idyllic scene turned to carnage.
-My teachers thought I was odd, I remember thinking that my classmates were odd – we could make anything we wanted and they all made a pot or a bowl!
+David – The first piece of work I remember making that had something to say was a piece of ceramics when I was 13.
+I don’t know the thinking behind the concept very well.
+Teenage angst seems to be the most likely culprit, but I can describe the piece of work: I sculpted my hand and forearm in clay, and in the palm of my hand was my ideal house – complete in every detail.
+The writing rises from a beach scene, and hundreds of steps are carved into the wrist and forearm.
+However, the steps do not make it to the outstretched palm.
+Down at the base of the forearm, a train disappears into a tunnel in the forearm, coming from the ocean side and reappearing on the beachside as an ocean liner scattering the beachgoers.
+The other kids in the class made pots and bowls with pretty pictures glazed into them whilst I sculpted an idyllic scene that turned to carnage.
+My teachers thought I was odd.
+I remember thinking my classmates were strange – we could make anything we wanted, and they all made a pot or a bowl!

-Sunil – David thank you for sharing the early story of your career in Art.
-We all reach this turning point and make the right choice in pursuit of our passion to seek a future in Art that is to follow our creative talent.
+Sunil – David, thank you for sharing the early story of your career in Art.
+We all reach this turning point and make the right choice in pursuit of our passion for seeking a future in Art that is to follow our creative talent.

 Q2.
 Sunil – When did you first realize you were an artist?

-Sunil – Interesting observation – all painters, sculptors, potters, craftsmen’s, glass makers are artists.
-It’s how we develop our skills to be recognised for our creativity and art.
+Sunil – Interesting observation – all painters, sculptors, potters, artisans, and glassmakers are artists, and it’s how they develop their skills to increase their creativity and Art.
 You are a British contemporary glass artist and craftsman setting standards for other artists to be inspired and emulate.

 David – I wouldn’t.
-I communicate via a 3D visual language, that is where my strength lies, using colour and form, texture and shape to represent thought and feeling.
-If I were talented with words like Thomas Hardy or Philip Larkin I am sure that words would be an excellent tool to describing my work, but I am not skilled in that way so when I describe my work it is quite clumsy: for the purposes of this interview I would say that I make abstract sculpture.
-Visual arts have to be seen to be understood, and after the seeing comes the subjective part, the validation of what we see, the sense making.
-In this day and age if someone had not seen my work I would probably show them images of my phone rather than attempt a verbal description.
+I communicate via a 3D visual language.
+My strength lies in using colour and form, texture and shape to represent thought and feeling.
+If I were talented with words like Thomas Hardy or Philip Larkin, I am sure that words would be an excellent tool for describing my work.
+Still, I am not skilled in that way, so when I tell my work, it is pretty clumsy: for this interview, I would say that I make abstract sculptures.
+Visual arts must be understood, and after the seeing comes the subjective part, the validation of what we see, the sense-making.
+Nowadays, if someone had not seen my work, I would probably show them images of my phone rather than attempt a verbal description.

 Sunil – I believe the magical mix here is the passion and determination you have in your work which speaks louder.
-With each work we finish it becomes a process of learning and understanding ourselves better as we strive to improve, always believing our best is yet to come.
-Glass art and sculpture are visually attractive, tactile and also therapeutic.
+Each piece we finish becomes a learning process and understanding ourselves better as we strive to improve, always believing our best is yet to come.
+Glass art and sculpture are visually attractive, tactile, and therapeutic.

 Q4.
-Sunil – If you had the opportunity to change something in the art industry what would it be?
+Sunil – What would it be if you could change something in the art industry?

-David – I would change the way that glass and the artists that use it are viewed by the art industry.
-Currently glass occupies a strange netherworld, in that there are 3D artists that use glass as elements of sculpture but glass sculptures and their makers do not seem to be accepted as fine art.
-I am still not sure why, it could be because one has to be a true craftsman to manipulate glass that it holds the label craft very strongly perhaps.
-People have been creating with glass for thousands of years but as a material for true self-expression it is not well thought of.
-I find this odd.
+David – I would change how the art industry views glass and the artists that use it.
+Currently, glass occupies a strange netherworld in that there are 3D artists that use glass as elements of sculpture, but glass sculptures and their makers are not recognized as fine Art.
+I am still unsure why, and it could be because one has to be a true craftsman to manipulate glass that holds the label of craft very firmly.
+People have been creating glass for thousands of years as a material for authentic self-expression, and I find this odd.

-Sunil – David thank you for your explanation but more to the point is that other forms of Art have been around for centuries perfected by old master artists and today we are able enjoy and appreciate as Fine art.
-With Glass art it is quite a recent phenomenon and with the development of studio glass that has made the process possible to be used by more glass makers and artists who will recognise it as fine Art in a short period.
-What we are witnessing in your work is the unlimited possibilities that glass art offers and hope with our interview today we have gone some way to initiate an awareness program around the globe.
+Sunil – David, thank you for your explanation.
+Still, more to the point is that other forms of Art have been around for centuries, perfected by old master artists and today, we can enjoy and appreciate Fine art.
+Glass art is quite a recent phenomenon.
+With the development of studios, glass has made the process possible to be used by more glassmakers and artists who will recognize it as fine Art in a short period.
+What we are witnessing in your work is the unlimited possibilities that glass art offers, and we hope with our interview today, we have gone some way to initiate an awareness program around the globe.

 Q5.
-Sunil – I know you recently become active member of Globalization ICAS and aware what we have achieved as an Organisation Globally.
+Sunil – I know you recently became an active member of Globalization ICAS and are aware of what we have achieved as an Organisation Globally.
 How do you believe we could help as GICAS?

 David – GICAS can help by promoting the use of glass as a fine art material and the people.
-That use it thus as fine artists.
-You have the ability to connect to collectors of art, to promote the wonderful variety that is to be discovered.
-The UK domestic art market does not place glass artists very highly, this is merely about perception and promotion and it is here that you can help.
-There is a new breed of collector out there, people who are excited by new materials and fresh visual languages in fine art, you can forge connections and begin to put glass art within the reach of collectors outside the very specific ‘glass collector’ bracket.
-For two thousand years we have been using hot glass to make objects of desire, no material has the history, or the lineage of glass.
-No material is as flexible, delicate, as commonly used or as routinely unseen.
+They use it thus as fine artists.
+You can connect us to art collectors to encourage the discovery of excellent variety.
+The UK domestic art market does not place glass artists very highly, this is merely about perception and promotion, and it is here that you can help.
+There is a new breed of collectors excited by new materials and fresh visual languages in fine Art.
+You can forge connections and begin to put glass art within reach of collectors outside the particular ‘glass collector’ bracket.
+For two thousand years, we have been using hot glass to make objects of desire, and no material has the history of the lineage of glass.
+No material is as flexible, delicate, commonly used, or routinely unseen.
 Imagine a life without it.

-Sunil – I had my own strong reasons to press you further in participating in our exclusive interview which has address your concerns not only for Glass art but other forms.
+Sunil – I had my strong reasons to press you further in participating in our exclusive interview, which has addressed your concerns not only for Glass art but other forms.

 Q6.
-Sunil – It has been fascinating following your progress in contemporary Glass Art.., Would you like to share examples of some of your major projects you have completed?
+Sunil – It has been fascinating following your progress in contemporary Glass Art… Would you like to share examples of some of the major projects you have completed?

-Sunil – David thank you for giving us an inside in the process of making your glass art more unique as the work you undertake in your commission becomes an interaction of ideas involving the journey of two parties which is finally completed when presenting your glass art to the client.
+Sunil – David, thank you for giving us insight into the process of making your glass art more unique and how your commission pieces become an interaction of ideas involving your clients to find the best place to appreciate their glass art.

 Red.., Crow.., Twins